hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 Since the CEK is randomly generated it must be ensured that the guidelines for random number generations are followed, see {{RFC8937}}.

+The SUIT_Encryption_Info structure shown in this document does not provide authentication.
+Hence, the SUIT_Encryption_Info structure has to be used in combination with other COSE constructs, such as the COSE_Sign or COSE_Sign1.

 #  IANA Considerations